Clan Bannerman: Modern history

 Henry Campbell-Bannerman was Prime Minister of the United Kingdom from 1905 to 1908.
 He had assumed the name of Bannerman through his mother in 1868.
 His first government office was as financial secretary to the War Office.
 He rapidly rose through the ranks and became Secretary of State for War in 1886.
 He became a close friend of Edward VII who later made him Prime Minister.

 Sir Athur Bannerman, the twelfth Baronet served in the Indian Army and from 1921 to 1928 was a political aide to the Secretary of State for India.
 He was also appointed as a Gentleman Usher to George V, Edward VIII and also George VI.
 He was also made a Knight Commander of the Royal Victorian Order in 1928.

 John Bannerman, Baron Bannerman of Kildonan was one of Scotland's greatest rugby players, winning 39 caps for his country.

 The thirteenth Baronet served in the Cameron Highlanders and became a Russian interpreter.

 Clan chief

 The current Chief of Clan Bannerman is Sir David Gordon Bannerman of Elsick, 15th Baronet, OBE.

 Sir David was educated at Gordonstoun School and New College Oxford.
-He lives in Suffolk with his wife Lady Mary Prudence Bannerman (née Ardagh Walter) and has four children: Claire (b.
+He lives in Suffolk and has four children: Claire (b.
 1961), Margot (b.
 1962), Arabella (b.
 1965) and Clodagh (b.
 1975) and seven grandchildren Constance, Alexander, Hector, Milo, Ruby, Dylan and Evie.
+His wife, Lady Mary Prudence Bannerman (née Ardagh Walter) died on 21st April, 2023.